-In any case, I will be comparing both training and competition kettlebells from these two companies.
+In any case, I will be comparing both training and competition kettlebells from these two big companies.
 Again, you do have other options out there, but since these two are currently the most popular for serious athletes and because I have kettlebells not only from both of these companies, but from both product ranges, they are the two that I’ll be talking about.

 Kettlebell Kings Powder Coated Kettlebells

 The most obvious difference between Kettlebell Kings’ training bells and the other brands is the overall finish.
-Kettlebell Kings’ are smooth and refined, having no major surface imperfections to speak of.
+Kettlebell Kings’ are smooth and refined, having no surface imperfections to speak of.
 In addition to that, the powder coat finish is the smoothest in the industry, and without any loss of grip security.
-It’s basically a high-quality, comfortable finish that is both secure and smooth enough for extended training sessions.
+It’s basically a high-quality, comfortable finish that is secure and smooth enough for extended training sessions.

 Not only do these make a solid competitor to the Vulcan kettlebells, you can compare these to the likes of Rogue, Dragon Door, Onnit, and more.
-Check this out if you’ve got Rogue kettlebells on your list.

 KK Sample prices:

-- 8 kg – $55.99 shipped
+- 8 kg – $66.99 shipped

-- 16 kg – $79.99 shipped
+- 16 kg – $84.99 shipped

-- 24 kg – $101.99 shipped
+- 24 kg – $109.99 shipped

-- 32 kg – $131.99 shipped
+- 36 kg – $149.99 shipped

 Vulcan Strength Training Kettlebells

-Vulcan has done away with the classic, cast-iron kettlebells even when it comes to their non-competition bells.
+Vulcan Strength has done away with the classic, cast-iron kettlebells even when it comes to their non-competition bells.
 Vulcan’s Training Kettlebells are single piece, gravity cast from steel just like their Absolute Competition bells.
-They have minimal surface imperfections, no toxic fillers, a fantastic powder coat that offers a killer grip, and best of all; each and every bell in the training line up is the exact same size – just like competition bells.
+They have minimal surface imperfections, no toxic fillers, a fantastic powder coat that offers a stellar grip, and best of all; each and every bell in the training line up is the exact same size – just like competition bells.

 Vulcan Sample prices:

-- 8 kg – $47.99 shipped
+- 8 kg – $43.99 pre-shipping

-- 16 kg – $84.32 shipped
+- 16 kg – $59.99 pre-shipping

-- 24 kg – $118.45 shipped
+- 24 kg – $90.99 pre-shipping

-- 32 kg – $139.48 shipped
+- 32 kg – $119.99 pre-shipping

 Another fairly obvious difference between training and competition kettlebells is the use of color on the center mass.
 Just like in Olympic weightlifting, the colors are simply a way to identify the weight of the kettlebell from a distance.
-This is generally meant for spectators at a Girevoy Sport competition, but the colors can also helpful for easy identification in a gym setting – so much so that even basic training kettlebells are getting color added (usually around the base of the handles).
+This is generally meant for spectators at a Girevoy Sport competition, but the colors can also helpful for easy identification in a gym setting – so much so that even training kettlebells are getting color added to them (usually around the base of the handles).

-Vulcan’s Absolute Kettlebells are probably the most well-designed competition kettlebells currently on the market.
+Vulcan Strength Absolute Competition KettlebellsVulcan’s Absolute Kettlebells are one of the most well-designed comp kettlebells currently on the market.
 They are constructed of high-quality steel rather than being cast from iron, and there are no fillers, no toxic chemicals, and they will never crack or dent.
 The entire kettlebell is blasted with micro glass beads to create a uniform texture before being painted or powder coated (depending on version – Vulcan has switched from paint to powder coat), and the handle is left as unfinished steel; which provides a great, natural grip both with and without chalk.